Honda Odyssey (international): Fifth generation (RC; 2013)

-The Odyssey Hybrid RC4 was launched in Japan on 4 February 2016 with a 2.0-litre petrol hybrid engine.
+The Odyssey Hybrid was launched in Japan on 4 February 2016 with a 2.0-litre petrol hybrid engine.
 Honda has given the Sport Hybrid i-MMD name to the new hybrid system.
 Improvements to the new hybrid system include reduction of the size and weight of key components such as the battery and power control unit from the existing two-motor hybrid system used in the Accord Hybrid and Accord Plug-in Hybrid that were introduced in 2013.
 The power control unit is 23 percent smaller and 27 percent lighter than the one in the Accord Hybrid.
 The Odyssey Hybrid went on sale in Japan on 5 February 2016, but is unlikely to be exported to the US as the US-market Odyssey utilizes a larger platform than the Japanese market Odyssey.

 In Australia, the Odyssey went on sale in February 2014 and is available in two trim levels: VTi, which is based on the JDM G grade, and VTi-L, which is based on the JDM Absolute grade.
+It became the best selling model of the segment in 2014 with sales of 2,552, had 26.6 percent of the market.
+In the following year, sales reached 2,836.

 In the Middle East, the JDM Odyssey was introduced in 2015 as Honda Odyssey J, while USDM Odyssey continues with its original name.

-The fifth-generation Odyssey is also a basis for the second-generation Honda Elysion for the Chinese market, but with a different front fascia, and adopts a design resembling the Honda Legend.
-The Odyssey-based Elysion was launched in China on 9 January 2016.
+The fifth-generation Odyssey is sold in China by Guangqi Honda since July 2014.
+The Absolute grade followed later in July 2015.
+The fifth-generation Odyssey is also a basis for the second-generation Elysion for the Chinese market, but with a different front fascia, and adopts a design resembling the Honda Legend.
+The Odyssey-based Elysion was launched in China on 9 January 2016, and it is sold by Dongfeng Honda.

-First facelift
+2017 facelift

-On 16 November 2017, the fifth-generation Odyssey was given a facelift with new bumpers and LED fog lamps and was refreshed with a range of driver’s assistances featuring adaptive cruise control, forward collision warning, collision mitigation braking system, lane departure warning, road departure mitigation system, lane-keeping assist system, rear-cross traffic monitor and blind-spot monitoring system in the top of the range model.
+On 16 November 2017, the fifth-generation Odyssey was given a facelift with new bumpers and LED fog lamps and was refreshed with a range of driver's assistances featuring adaptive cruise control, forward collision warning, collision mitigation braking system, lane departure warning, road departure mitigation system, lane-keeping assist system, rear-cross traffic monitor and blind-spot monitoring system in the top of the range model.
 It also has a new chrome front grille fascia, an improved NVH (noise, vibration, harshness) and a plusher captain's chair in the second row.

 The first facelift of the fifth-generation Odyssey was introduced in the Chinese market in July 2018, updating the front end with a redesigned front bumper.
 The Odyssey Sport Hybrid based on the Japanese market Absolute grade was launched in China on 29 April 2019.